List of Jacksonville Jaguars head coaches: Doug Marrone era (2016–2020)

-Urban Meyer era (2021)
+Urban Meyer year (2021)

 On January 14, 2021, Urban Meyer was hired as the sixth head coach of the Jaguars, replacing Doug Marrone.

 On February 10, 2021, Meyer hired Chris Doyle out of University of Iowa to become the Jaguars director of sports performance.
 He was accused of racially motivated actions against Iowa players, which eventually led to a subpoena of both Meyer and then-GM Trent Baalke.
 Doyle resigned 2 days later.

 On September 12, 2021, Meyer began his NFL coaching debut with the Jaguars losing to the Houston Texans by a score of 21–37.

 On October 1, 2021, Meyer was publicly reprimanded by Jaguars owner Shad Khan for his behavior seen on social media videos that occurred at his Columbus-area restaurant, Urban Meyer's Pint House.
 Meyer was seen on video in a bar with a young woman who is not his wife, and appeared to grope the woman.
 The events took place a day after a loss to the Cincinnati Bengals, dropping the Jaguars' record to 0–4 on the season.
 He apologized to the team and personnel.

 On October 17, 2021, the Jaguars won against the Miami Dolphins by a score of 23–20, earning Meyer his 1st career win as an NFL head coach.
 The win snapped the Jaguars' 20-game losing streak that dated back to September 13, 2020 – week 1 of the 2020 NFL season.

 On November 7, 2021, Meyer and the Jaguars defeated the heavily-favored Buffalo Bills by a score of 9–6.
 Toward the end of the 2021 season, reports surfaced of Jaguars players and coaches being critical of Meyer's treatment of them, to which the team responded with assertions of his job security.

 On December 12, 2021, Meyer lost 20-0 to the Tennessee Titans, giving the Jaguars their 1st losing shutout since 2009 at the time.

 On December 15, 2021, Meyer was accused of kicking former kicker Josh Lambo during a pregame warmup on August 19, 2021, against the Dallas Cowboys.

 On December 16, 2021, Meyer was fired by the Jaguars and the offensive coordinator, Darrell Bevell, was named Meyer's replacement as head coach on an interim basis.
 Meyer finished his tenure in Jacksonville with a 2–11 (.154) record.

-Doug Pederson era (2022–present)
+Doug Pederson era (2022–2024)

 On February 3, 2022, Doug Pederson was hired as the seventh permanent head coach and ninth overall head coach of the Jaguars, replacing Urban Meyer.

+On January 6, 2025, Doug Pederson was fired by the Jaguars.

+Liam Coen era (2025–present)

+On January 24, 2025, Liam Coen was hired as the eighth permanent head coach and tenth overall head coach of the Jaguars, replacing Doug Pederson.